Cheryl Pollak

-Cheryl Pollak (born August 31, 1967) is an American actress, director and producer.
+Cheryl Pollak (born August 31, 1967) is an American former actress, director and producer.
+Her last screen role was the direct-to-video Time of Fear (2002), while her last director/producer work was the animated video short Jasper: A Fabulous Fourth (2012).

 Biography

 Pollak was born in Scottsdale, Arizona and grew up in Greenville, Texas.
 She graduated from Eisenhower High School in 1985.

 She got her start in the entertainment business starring in a series of Jordache jeans commercials.
 She made her film debut in My Best Friend Is a Vampire.
-She was a series regular on the television series Hull High, The Heights, Hotel Malibu, and Live Shot.
+She was in the main cast of four television series that were cancelled after – or pulled off the air during – their first season: Hull High (1990, three episodes unaired), The Heights (1992, one episode unaired), Hotel Malibu (1994), and Live Shot (1995).

 Personal life

 Pollak has been married to actor Richard Murphy since 1999.